apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/lateral-view.md

 LATERAL VIEW table_function(...) view_alias as col_name
 ```

-The Lateral view clause must follow the table name.
+The Lateral view clause must follow the table name or subquery.
 Can contain multiple Lateral view clauses. `view_alias` is the name of the corresponding Lateral View. `col_name` is the name of the column produced by the table function `table_function`.

 Table functions currently supported: